veekooFIN/Linux-X86-Fractals/README.md

 In root there is old gfx opengl fractals and ascii fractals

-In folder fract_in_opengl there is updated gfx opengl fractals - plus new mouse zoom functioning fractals
+In folder fract_in_opengl there is updated gfx opengl fractals + new mouse zoom functioning fractals

-In folder fract_in_sdl2 there is new gfx fractals working with SDL2
+In folder fract_in_sdl2 there is new gfx fractals working with SDL2 + new mouse zoom functioning fractals

 ---------------------------------------------------------------------------------------------------------------